Retinoblastoma in Children

 Part of diagnosing cancer is called staging.
 Staging is the process of seeing if the cancer has spread, and where it has spread.
 Staging also helps to decide the treatment.
 There are different ways of staging cancer.
 Retinoblastoma tumors are staged in 5 groups lettered A through E. The groups are based on how likely it is that the eye will be saved.
 Talk with your child's healthcare provider about the stage of your child's cancer and what it means.

-How is retinoblastoma in children treated?
+How is retinoblastoma treated in a child?

 Most children in the U.S. with retinoblastoma have very good prognoses.
 This means they have a good chance of recovery.